GBerrow/MS2/assets/test/testing.md

 ### **04/10/2024**

-- **Problem**: White pieces were not restricted to specific movement patterns.ed.
+- **Problem**: White pieces were not restricted to specific movement patterns.

   ![Initial Issue](test-images/test-image-1.png)